Help with childcare costs

 For all the latest deals, guides and loopholes simply sign up today – it's spam-free!

-Before you pay for ANY childcare, check if you can get up to 30 hours free each week.
+Before you pay for ANY childcare, check if you can get up to 30 funded hours each week.

-If your child is three or four-years-old, there's free education and childcare available across the UK (starting from the term after your child's third birthday).
+If your child is three or four-years-old, there are funded hours of education and childcare available across the UK (starting from the term after your child's third birthday), and for nine-month-olds or older in England.
 How it works depends on where in the UK you live – England's below, or jump to Wales, Scotland or Northern Ireland info.

 How government-funded childcare works in England